-Full disclosure: I run a cybersecurity company: if you want to take a look at some of the weekly updates on cybersecurity threats, take a look and give me feedback or ask me questions at [email protected].
+Full disclosure: I run a cybersecurity company.
 This post contains no affiliate links, and is meant on a purely informative basis.
 I wanted to nuance the discussion about VPNs in Hong Kong and digital privacy, because it’s a topic I care alot about, so I wanted to make sure people in Hong Kong who wanted VPNs had as much information as they could on how to evaluate them, with a few examples.
 This post is tailored for the Hong Kong situation, but can be read more broadly.
 Happy to accept translations into Mandarin/Cantonese if needed.

 With the recent establishment of Beijing’s resolution to enact a national security law the Hong Kong legislature could not, there has been a surge of demand for VPNs in Hong Kong, with suppliers like Surfshark reporting spikes in sales of “over 700%”, which represents a “week’s worth of sales in just 1 hour” and with surges of demand also reported by providers like NordVPN.
 There is a genuine fear that Mainland China is collapsing the civil liberties of Hong Kongers and bringing with it more mainland rules across all elements of life, from banning certain expressions of dissent to define an element of “state subversion”, an infamously broad statue the Chinese state has used previously to detain dissidents.